bobbybudnick/SFS-Mobile-Internet-Device/README.md

 # SFS-Mobile-Internet-Device

-This branch includes individual files found in the images.
+This branch contains files for PC stick.